Zero-pointed manifolds: Duality

 given by the augmentation of $A$ in the middle term.
-It is a classical result that, in chain complexes, one can choose a model specific representation which admits a strict coalgebra refinement of this homotopy associative map.
+It is a classical result that one can choose a model specific representation which admits a strict coalgebra refinement of this homotopy associative map. \end{remark}

-Now let $A$ be an $n$-disk algebra in $\cV$.
-Consider the symmetric monoidal functor
+Let $A$ be an $n$-disk algebra in $\cV$.
+Consider the continuous functor between topological categories: